Roooodie/django-DefectDojo-1/docs/content/en/_index.md

 ### What does DefectDojo do?

 While automation and efficiency are the ultimate end goals, DefectDojo is a bug tracker at its core for vulnerabilities.
-Taking advantage of DefectDojo's Product:Engagement model, enables traceability among multiple projects / test cycles, and allows for fine-grained reporting.
+Taking advantage of DefectDojo\'s Product:Engagement model, enables traceability among multiple projects / test cycles, and allows for fine-grained reporting.